 Many warm-weather activities are just around the corner.
 In an effort to maintain a sun-kissed look, many teens will turn to tanning beds, which can come with an increased risk of developing skin cancer.

 “A considerable problem with that is many people, especially young people, turn to tanning beds in order to accomplish what they think is a ‘healthy glow,’” said Joseph M. Flynn, D.O., MPH, FACP, chief administrative officer, Norton Medical Group, and physician-in-chief, Norton Cancer Institute.
 “There is nothing healthy about this.”

 It’s easy for teens and young adults to fall into the beauty trap of tanning beds, especially when they hear phrases like “healthy glow” and “base tan.”
 Even those who know the dangers of tanning can be enticed by discounted tanning packages, promises and peer pressure.

 The truth of the matter is, pale is the new tan.

-According to the Skin Cancer Foundation, just one indoor ultraviolet (UV) tanning session increases the chance of developing melanoma by 20 percent, and each additional session during the same year boosts the risk by almost another 2 percent.
-If those tanners are under age 35, the risk for melanoma increases by nearly 75 percent!
+According to the Skin Cancer Foundation, just one indoor ultraviolet (UV) tanning session increases the chance of developing melanoma by 20%, and each additional session during the same year boosts the risk by almost another 2%.
+If those tanners are under age 35, the risk for melanoma increases by nearly 75%!

 While exposure to UV light is fairly consistent across age groups, research indicates that high-risk exposure happens more commonly in teens.
 Moreover, blistering sunburns and overexposure to the sun or other source of UV rays during childhood greatly increase the chance of developing skin cancer later in life.